South Carolina: Earthquakes

-South Carolina is the most seismically active state on the east coast.
+South Carolina is the most seismically active state on the East Coast.
 Between July 1, 2021, and July 1, 2022, there were 74 recorded earthquakes in South Carolina, six of which exceeded a 3 magnitude.
 In 2021 and 2022, most of which were concentrated in Kershaw County and the coastal area of Charleston.
 The Charleston area demonstrates the greatest frequency of earthquakes in South Carolina.
 South Carolina averages 10–15 earthquakes a year below magnitude 3 (FEMA).
 The Charleston earthquake of 1886 was the largest quake ever to hit the eastern United States.
 The 7.0–7.3 magnitude earthquake killed 60 people and destroyed much of the city.
 Faults in this region are difficult to study at the surface due to thick sedimentation on top of them.
 Many of the ancient faults are within plates rather than along plate boundaries.

 Climate

 South Carolina has a humid subtropical climate (Köppen climate classification Cfa), although high-elevation areas in the Upstate area have fewer subtropical characteristics than areas on the Atlantic coastline.
 In the summer, South Carolina is hot and humid, with daytime temperatures averaging between 86–93 F in most of the state and overnight lows averaging 70–75 F on the coast and from 66–73 F inland.
 Winter temperatures are much less uniform in South Carolina.
 Coastal areas of the state have very mild winters, with high temperatures approaching an average of 60 °F and overnight lows around 40 °F (5–8 °C).
 Inland, the average January overnight low is around 32 °F in Columbia and temperatures well below freezing in the Upstate.
 While precipitation is abundant the entire year in almost the entire state, the coast tends to have a slightly wetter summer, while inland, the spring and autumn transitions tend to be the wettest periods and winter the driest season, with November being the driest month.
 The highest recorded temperature is 113 F in Johnston and Columbia on June 29, 2012, and the lowest recorded temperature is -19 F at Caesars Head on January 21, 1985.

 Snowfall in South Carolina is minimal in the lower elevation areas south and east of Columbia.
 It is not uncommon for areas along the southernmost coast to not receive measurable snowfall for several years.
 In the Piedmont and Foothills, especially along and north of Interstate 85, measurable snowfall occurs one to three times in most years.
 Annual average total amounts range from 2 to 6 inches.
 The Blue Ridge Escarpment receives the most average total measurable snowfall; amounts range from 7 to 12 inches.

-South Carolina is also prone to tropical cyclones and tornadoes.
-Two of the strongest hurricanes to strike South Carolina in recent history were Hurricane Hazel (1954) and Hurricane Hugo (1989).